Staff

 Multicultural Senior Meal Registered Dietitian

 Georgina oversees 20+ senior congregate meal sites where immigrant and refugee seniors can socialize, exercise, learn, and eat culturally appropriate, nourishing meals.
 Her team creatively shares nutrition education and resources around relevant health topics and the importance of eating local, seasonal whole foods.
-They also plan programming and activities that support social, intellectual, and physical well-being such as farm field trips, Good Food Bags, gardening and cooking classes.
+They also plan programming and activities that support social, intellectual, and physical well-being such as farm field trips, Good Food Bags, gardening, and cooking classes.

 Youth and Families Program Director